Heating your home is a necessity for the vast majority of us.

 |Immediate heat available||Likely to require mains power|

-If it’s not possible for you to live off-grid or if you’re already attached to the grid and not wanting to come off it just yet, you’re next best thing is to switch supplier to a Green Energy provider.
+If it’s not possible for you to install one of the above eco friendly heating systems, you’re next best bet is to switch supplier to a Green Energy provider.

 Rather than many confusing tariffs, these green suppliers tend to offer fixed rates or a small number of options.
 However all are usually very affordable and competitive, more often than not cheaper than fossil fuel-based energy suppliers.